Melitha Sidabutar

 Melitha Patricia Sidabutar (8 January 2001 – 8 April 2024) was an Indonesian singer.
 She rose to prominence after appearing as a Top 12 Finalist on Indonesian Idol Junior in 2014 and Indonesian Idol with her twin sister Melisha Sidabutar in 2020.

 Life and career

-Melitha Patricia Sidabutar was born on 8 January 2001 in Balige, Toba Regency.
+Melitha Patricia Sidabutar was born on 8 January 2001 in Jakarta, Indonesia.
 She had a twin sister, Melisha and a brother, Ronald and Rinaldo.
 In 2014, she began her career as a singer and became famous after participating in the first season of Indonesian Idol Junior.

-In 2020, Sidabutar joined the Christian music label, Impact Music Indonesia and released her debut single entitled "Penolong Yang Setia" in December 2020.
-Then in 2021, she released her debut mini album with the same title which was released in a live performance at the Jakarta Convention Center, in Jakarta, in July 2021.
+In 2020, Melitha Sidabutar joined the Christian music label, Impact Music Indonesia and released her debut single entitled "Penolong Yang Setia" in December 2020.
+Then in 2021, she released her debut mini album with the same title which was released in a live performance at the Jesus Center Church in Jakarta, in July 2021.

 Death

-On 8 April 2024, at the age of 23, Sidabutar died of heart failure at Eka Hospital, Bekasi, West Java.
+On 8 April 2024, at the age of 23, Melitha Sidabutar died of heart failure at Eka Hospital, Bekasi, West Java.
 She was buried side by side with her twin sister at San Diego Hills cemetery on 11 April 2024.